3D Vision-Language Gaussian Splatting: Appendix

-\paragraph{Impact of Semantic-Indicator Contribution on Relevancy Maps.} In Fig. \ref{fig:lancity-hm}, we share the relevancy maps (represented as heatmaps) corresponding to various open-vocabulary prompts, comparing the results for color/semantic 3DGS models incorporating our novel smoothed semantic (last row) versus baseline models re-using the color opacity during rasterization of semantic data (mid row).
+In Fig.\ \ref{fig:lancity-hm}, we share the relevancy maps (represented as heatmaps) corresponding to various open-vocabulary prompts, comparing the results for color/semantic 3DGS models incorporating our novel smoothed semantic (last row) versus baseline models re-using the color opacity during rasterization of semantic data (mid row).
 The results clearly demonstrate the effectiveness of the semantic indicator in uncovering semantic information, particularly in translucent and reflective objects.
 This enhanced capability allows for a more nuanced understanding of the scene, highlighting how the proposed method improves the semantic representations.